KyleChenZ/navigation/README.md

 ---
 ### Localization:
 #### TX2:
-To rotate the lidar and start localize, type the following command in a TX2 terminal:
+To start localize, type the following command in a TX2 terminal:

     roslaunch go navigation.launch